Tutorial / reference guide for RogCAD_for_Windows

 specifies, thus creating rows of windows, porch rails, mitered

-and beveled framing members, floor tiles, etc.
+and beveled framing members, floor tiles, spiral staircases, etc.

 perspectively correct insertion of vertical or horizontal lines